-We have audited the financial statements of Singapore Food Agency(the "Agency"), which comprise the statement of financial position as at 31 March 2023, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, as set out on pages FS1 to FS39.
+We have audited the financial statements of Singapore Food Agency(the "Agency"), which comprise the statement of financial position as at 31 March 2024, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information, as set out on pages FS1 to FS39.

-In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Singapore Food Agency Act 2019 (the "Act"), the Public Sector (Governance) Act 2018 (the "PSG Act") and Statutory Board Financial Reporting Standards ("SB-FRS") so as to present fairly, in all material respects, the state of affairs of the Agency as at 31 March 2023 and the results, changes in equity and cash flows of the Agency for the year ended on that date.
+In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Singapore Food Agency Act 2019 (the "Act"), the Public Sector (Governance) Act 2018 (the "PSG Act") and Statutory Board Financial Reporting Standards ("SB-FRS") so as to present fairly, in all material respects, the state of affairs of the Agency as at 31 March 2024 and the results, changes in equity and cash flows of the Agency for the year ended on that date.